qdread/qdread.github.io/_pages/data-science.md

 <a name="top"></a>

 Quentin is committed to making data science open and reproducible and breaking down barriers that keep social and environmental researchers from using big publicly-available data.
-In practice, that means designing and teaching data science lessons, and creating and contributing to software packages for high-performance computing, data visualization, and ecological data analysis.
+In practice, that means designing and teaching lessons on data science and statistics, and creating and contributing to software packages for high-performance computing, data visualization, and ecological data analysis.

-## Teaching Data Science
+## Teaching Stats and Data Science

+Since 2021, Quentin has been teaching stats and data science to scientists at USDA.
+The lesson materials can be found at the [SEA Stats training page](/SEAStats/).
+Topics include basic R, linear models, Bayesian regression, R for SAS users, and data visualization with ggplot2.

 From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at [SESYNC](https://www.sesync.org).
-Quentin has either created or contributed to a whole host of lessons available on the [SESYNC cyberhelp page](https://sesync-ci.github.io/lesson).
-Topics include [basic][basicgit] and [advanced git][advancedgit], using R and APIs to [get online data][onlinedata], and [geospatial data packages in R][geospatial].
+Quentin has either created or contributed to many of the lessons on the [SESYNC cyberhelp page](https://sesync-ci.github.io/lesson).
+Lessons that Quentin contributed to include [basic][basicgit] and [advanced git][advancedgit], using R and APIs to [get online data][onlinedata], and [geospatial data packages in R][geospatial].

 [Back to top](#top)